Shock for Spanish Formula One fans

 The first live F1 broadcast for Channel 4 will be the second event on the calendar in Bahrain.

-3 responses to “Shock for Spanish Formula One fans
+3 thoughts on “Shock for Spanish Formula One fans”

 1. Didn’t I read here that a company part owned by David Coultard is producing the F1 show for Channel4.
 As Eddie Jordan has joined the doomed new Top Gear it would seem there is no love lost between the two of them.
 Hopefully Suzie Perry will no longer be a part of the new line up either.
 She was a dreadful replacement for Jake Humphrey.